How do you expect to learn if you don’t play?

 Or, just as you are about to make an easy catch for a point, your defender reaches out and knocks the disc away?

 The point is, to become a GOOD player.
 No, to become a GREAT player, you need to play.
 Play tournaments.
 There are lots of them, depending on where you live of course.
 But generally, I would say that for every few weeks of practice, you should play a tournament.
 At least one tournament per month if you want to become a GREAT player.
 Less if you are ok being a GOOD player.

 Practicing all the time is a great way to develop skills but it’s not a great way to learn how to play the game.
 Even if you scrimmage within your own team, it’s not the same as playing different teams.
 From playing different teams, you’ll learn how to play in different situations, against different defenses and offenses and you’ll learn the most important thing, HOW TO WIN.
 Winning is fun.
 Playing well and challenging yourself and your team is fun.
 Playing as a team is fun.
 Dropping the disc, throwing away and losing games isn’t fun.
-If you’re going to spend time and money playing ultimate, why not become the best player you can, within reason of course.
 If you’re not willing to put in the time practicing or playing tournaments, you have to be realistic about how good you’ll become.

 What about when you’re not playing in a tournament?
 Playing league is good too.